canonical/spark-client-snap/docs/tutorial/t-setup.md

 ### Setup Juju

 Juju is an Operator Lifecycle Manager (OLM) for clouds, bare metal, LXD or Kubernetes.
-We'll use `juju` to deploy `kafka`, `zookeeper`, `prometheus`, Spark history server and a bunch of other applications later to use together with Spark.
-For that reason, let's install and configure `juju`.
+We'll use `juju` to deploy and manage the Spark History Server and a number of other applications later to be integrated with Spark.
+Let's therefore let's install and configure a `juju` client using a snap.

 ```bash
 sudo snap install juju --channel 3.1/stable